ora-io/keras2circom/README.md

 # keras2circom
-python package to transpile a tf.keras model into a circom circuit
+python tool to transpile a tf.keras model into a circom circuit